 This short route across the mountains south of Ollantaytambo takes us through an astonishing variety of scenery and ecological zones, over a high pass with views of all the major snow-capped peaks of the Cusco region.
 We visit Inca ruins on our way to Abra de Chancachucu.
 The final day we descend via stunning panoramas of the Camicancha and Urubamba valleys to the Inca mountain-worship site of Intipunku, the well-preserved élite residential site of Choquetacarpo, and the impressive ramps and abandoned stone blocks of the Inca quarries at Cachicata.
-Then transfer to Ollantaytambo where we take the train to visit the Inca citadel of Machu Picchu.
+Then we transfer to Ollantaytambo where we take the train to visit the Inca citadel of Machu Picchu.

 DAY 1: Cusco / Raphcca / Corimarca